ark-lang/ark-docs/modules.md

 of your project.
 The compiler will search for the `_deps` directory in the current directory, and keep going up a directory till it finds a `_deps` folder.

-Dependencies are used almost identically to modules, however you use the
+Dependencies are used almost identically to modules, however you use the `dep` keyword instead of a `mod` keyword.